GuilhermeFGL/engineering-crud/README.md

 # Spring Crud

-Spring Boot application for CRUD to Sellers and Clients
+Spring Boot REST Application for Vendors and Clients CRUD

 **To run the Spring application:**
 ` mvn spring-boot:run `